 CODE SHORT DESCRIPTION OF SPECIFICATION COMMENT PAGE GRI 417-1 Requirements for product and service information and labeling Drees & Sommer certifies in accordance with all current international sustainability standards.
 The commitment as Kennedy at Madaster and the majority shareholding in EPEA - Part of Drees & Sommer are examples of the high standards of transparency and comparability of products and services.
-46 GRI 417-2 Incidents of non-compliance concerning product and service information and labeling GRI 417-3 Incidents of non-compliance concerning marketing communications In the past and current reporting periods, no fines or sanctions were levied for non-compliance concerning marketing communications.
+GRI 417-2 Incidents of non-compliance concerning product and service information and labeling In the past and current reporting periods, no fines or sanctions were levied for non-compliance concerning product and service information and labeling.
+GRI 417-3 Incidents of non-compliance concerning marketing communications In the past and current reporting periods, no fines or sanctions were levied for non-compliance concerning marketing communications.